flyingkukri/countexex/README.md

 # Counterexample explanation in MDPs using Storm - User Manual
 This guide provides an overview on how to get started with countexex.
-Further information on how to customize and extend countexex can be found in the [Developer manual](doc/develop.md)
+Further information on how to customize and extend countexex can be found in the [Developer manual](doc/develop.md).

 ## Capabilities - What is countexex?
 Counterexample Explanation (Countexex) is a tool that allows comprehensive representations of strategies using decision trees.
-Assume we are given a probabilistic and non-deterministic sytem, modeled as Markov Decision Process (MDP), and a property to be checked via a model checker such as [Storm](https://www.stormchecker.org/index.html).
+Assume you are given a probabilistic and non-deterministic sytem, modeled as Markov Decision Process (MDP), and a property to be checked via a model checker such as [Storm](https://www.stormchecker.org/index.html).
 In order to resolve the non-determinism we need strategies that indicate which action(s) to take in each state.
 The strategy might act as a counterexample, providing information on how to reach an error state, or could be a synthesized strategy.
 Due to the nature of the system (probabilistic AND non-deterministic) those strategies easily grow very large and incomprehensible.
 Countexex implements the approach proposed in [Counterexample Explanation by Learning Small Strategies in Markov Decision Processes](https://link.springer.com/chapter/10.1007/978-3-319-21690-4_10) to reduce the size of such strategies and provide a understandable representation using decision tree learning.
 The approach is threefold:

-1. Compute liberal, &epsilon;-optimal strategy:
+1. Compute liberal, &epsilon;-optimal strategy
 2. Compute importance of states
 3. Learn a decision tree representation of the strategy